Esgrove/othellogame/README.md

 All implementations follow this overall architecture:

-* *main*: command line argument handling and entry point to initialize the game.
+* *main*: Command line argument handling and entry point to initialize the game.
 * *othello*: The main gameplay loop.
 * *board*: Game board state and logic.
 * *player*: Player object used for making moves and storing player information.